-Acclaimed for her musical intellect and imagination coupled with technical virtuosity, Ildikó Szabó is a laureate of the 2014 Pablo Casals International Cello Competition where she was the winner of the overall 2nd Prize, the Audience Award, and 7 Special Prizes.
+Acclaimed for her musical intellect and imagination coupled with technical virtuosity, Ildikó Szabó is a laureate of the Pablo Casals International Cello Competition in 2014 where she was the winner of the 2nd Prize, the Audience Award, and 7 Special Prizes.
 She is also a top prize winner of the German Music Competition, TONALi, Popper International Competition, Janigro International Competition, and Liezen International Competition.
-In 2013 she was awarded the Junior Prima Prize as the best young artist of the year.

-Ildikó Szabó has recorded two CDs for Hungaroton Classic.
+Working closely with leading living composers, her current recording dedicated to Hungarian music for solo cello will feature works by Péter Eötvös and György Kurtág as well as by Kodály, Ligeti and her grandfather Csaba Szabó.
+Scheduled for release on Hungaroton in 2020, it will be the third album in her discography.
 “Dances of the Elves”, recorded when she was 14, presents a collection of virtuosic pieces.
 The second, a collaboration with her father, cellist Peter Szabó and conductor Zsolt Hamar released in 2014, brings back to life the music of Pablo Casals’ friend and favourite composer, Emanuel Moór.
-Her next project to be recorded in February, March 2019 focuses 20th and 21st century Hungarian music for solo cello featuring works by Kodály, Ligeti, Csaba Szabó, Kurtág and Eötvös.

-Ildikó Szabó attended the Exceptional Talents’ Class at the Franz Liszt Academy of Music, Budapest, while studying every summer with the late János Starker, and subsequently went on to study under Jens Peter Maintz at the Berlin University of the Arts where she was awarded a Master’s degree in 2018.
+Ildikó Szabó attended the Exceptional Talents’ Class at the Liszt Academy Budapest from the age of 11, while studying every summer with János Starker, and went on to study under Jens Peter Maintz at the Berlin University of the Arts where she was awarded a Master’s degree in 2018.
 She is currently studying for a Konzertexamen with Wolfgang Emanuel Schmidt at the Hochschule für Musik in Weimar.
+In addition to her studies, she will be taking over the assistance for the class in 2019/20.
 Ildikó Szabó is a scholarship holder of the Study Foundation of the German Nation currently plays an Antonio Sgarbi cello (Rome, 1894), generously loaned by the German Foundation of Musical Life.